anita-campbell714/Matter/README.md

 2. Run `npm install` in the [VS Code](https://code.visualstudio.com/) terminal.

-3. Navigate to backend server folder (/matter/matter-api) and run `nodemon listen.js` to start the MongoDB database.
+3. In your [VS Code](https://code.visualstudio.com/) terminal, navigate to backend server folder (/matter/matter-api) and run `nodemon listen.js` to start the MongoDB database.

-4. Navigate to front end client folder /matter/matter-client and run `npm run dev` to view the website in your browser.
+4. In your [VS Code](https://code.visualstudio.com/) terminal, navigate to front end client folder (/matter/matter-client) and run `npm run dev` to view the website in your browser.

 ### Test out the site

-To test the features out - login as Staff or Test below and start creating and booking events!:
+To test the features out - login as Staff or Test below to start creating and booking events!

-Staff email: staff@matter.com
+**Staff email:** staff@matter.com
-Staff password: staff
+**Staff password:** staff

 **Note that any accounts other than Staff will have the Manage My Events button disabled:(account/events).**

-Test email: test@email.com
+**Test email:** test@email.com
-Test password: test
+**Test password:** test

-Alternatively, create a new user account!
+Alternatively, create a new user account to get started!

 ### Back-end